-Preferred shares have returns that are more predictable and thus attract investors with a lower tolerance for risk.
-These advantages do not mean that purchasing preferred shares are necessarily better than purchasing common shares.
-Holding common shares has its own advantages.
-Common shareholders generally have legal control of the corporation.
-Ownership of commons shares carries the right to vote, to earn potentially unlimited dividends, and to have share values increase on stock markets.
+Preferred stock has returns that are more predictable and thus attract investors with a lower tolerance for risk.
+These advantages do not mean that purchasing preferred stock is necessarily better than purchasing common shares.
+Holding common stock has its own advantages.
+Common stockholders generally have legal control of the corporation.
+Ownership of commons stock carries the right to vote, to earn potentially unlimited dividends, and to have share values increase on stock markets.

-- 15. If preferred shares are cumulative, undeclared dividends from previous years are accumulated and must be paid along with the current dividend.
+- 15. If preferred stock is cumulative, undeclared dividends from previous years are accumulated and must be paid along with the current dividend.
 The unpaid dividends are called dividends in arrears.
 They are not a liability of the corporation unless dividends have been declared by the board of directors. - 16.
-A share dividend is a dividend in the form of shares of the corporation.
-Retained earnings decrease and share capital increases.
+A stock dividend is a dividend in the form of shares of the corporation.
+Retained earnings decrease and common stock increases.
 A share split is an action taken by the corporation to increase the number of shares outstanding and reduce the per-share market value.
-No journal entry is required to record a share split, and there is no effect on the accounting records. - 17.
-A share dividend increases the number of shares held by each shareholder but the ownership percentage remains the same.
-If a 10 per cent share dividend is distributed, each shareholder holds more shares but the percentage of ownership remains the same, illustrated as follows:
+No journal entry is required to record a stock split, and there is no effect on the accounting records. - 17.
+A stock dividend increases the number of shares held by each stockholder but the ownership percentage remains the same.
+If a 10 per cent stock dividend is distributed, each stockholder holds more shares but the percentage of ownership remains the same, illustrated as follows:

 Ownership

-Before Share After Share
+Before Stock After .
+Stock

-Dividend Dividend
+Divid lend Divia lend

-Shareholders Shares % Shares %
+Stockholders Shares % Shares %

 W 250 25% 275 25%

-Χ 250 25% 275 25%
+Х 250 25% 275 25%

-Υ 250 25% 275 25%
+Y 250 25% 275 25%

 Z 250 25% 275 25%

 1,000 100% 1,100 100%

-1. A statement of cash flows (SCF) provides external readers of a corporation's financial statements with a summary of the cash transactions that took place in the company in a particular period.
+A statement of cash flows (SCF) provides external readers of a corporation's financial statements with a summary of the cash transactions that took place in the company in a particular period.
 For example, a reader could determine the amount of proceeds from the sale of plant and equipment assets, or whether plant and equipment assets were acquired.
 It communicates how the company is financing its activities (internally from operations or externally from other sources), and why cash increased or decreased.